 - a specific loan volume of such loans; or

 - a preferred lender arrangement for such loans.

-- an “opportunity pool loan” is defined as a private education loan made by a lender to a learner (or the learner’s family) that involves a payment by the institution to the lender for extending credit to the learner.
+- an “opportunity pool loan” is defined as a private education loan made by a lender to a student (or the student’s family) that involves a payment by the institution to the lender for extending credit to the student.

 - LAPU shall not request or accept from any lender any assistance with call center staffing or financial aid office staffing.

 - Any financial aid office employee who has any responsibilities with respect to education loans or other student financial aid, and who serves on an advisory board, commission, or group established by a lender, guarantor, or group of lenders or guarantors, shall be prohibited from receiving anything of value from the lender, guarantor, or group of lenders or guarantors, except that the employee may be reimbursed for reasonable expenses incurred in serving on such an advisory board, commission, or group.

 Student Financial Services does not discriminate on the basis of race, color, national origin, sex, age, disability, or status as a veteran in any of its policies, practices, or procedures.

 It is important to note that the federal government awards financial aid with the assumption that a student will complete the courses for which one is receiving the aid.
 If a student receives a federal aid disbursement but fails to begin at least half-time attendance for the term, the student is not eligible for the aid.
 If a student does not complete all the sessions of a modular (sequential) course schedule, in some cases the student only earns a portion of the financial aid already received.
 LAPU is required by federal regulations to use a prescribed formula to calculate the unearned portion of the financial aid received and return it to the Title IV programs.